[Note: This recipe got fresh photos in 2019.]

 Smashed Chickpea Salad

-This is also awesome as a sandwich on toasted bread, and it needs nothing else on it.
-But, if you want to doll it up, here are some ideas: A slice of roasted red pepper (as they do at ‘wichcraft), watercress (ditto), a slice of pickled garlicky red pepper (our way).
-We schmeared the bread with a tahini dressing, which was just tahini, lemon juice and a minced garlic clove thinned with water, but if you’ve got some harissa, I bet that would also be delicious.
+This is also awesome as a sandwich on toasted bread.
+Technically, it needs nothing else on it.
+But, if you want to doll it up, here are some ideas: A slice of roasted red pepper (‘wichcraft’s way), a slice of pickled garlicky red pepper (our way), and a few leaves of sharp greens, such as watercress or arugula.
+Or, as shown right above this recipe, on an open-faced slice of toast first schmeared with a tahini dressing.
+Make tahini dressing with a big spoonful of tahini, one minced garlic clove, a squeeze of lemon juice, and thinned with water to a loose but spreadable consistency.
+Season well with salt and pepper.